-- 1. A newsletter is available on the school website every other month.
-It features a calendar of events, current school information, and PTO news. - 2.
-Open House is held each fall to give you the opportunity to visit the school, meet the teacher(s), and orient everyone for the start of school.
-We encourage you to come. - 3.
-Parent Conferences are conducted in November.
-This is an opportunity for a valuable exchange of information between home and school. - 4.
-We encourage you to contact the teacher if you have questions or need clarification on any aspect of our program.
-You may also contact the teacher via email. - 5.
-Information will be posted on the Normandy List Serve.
+- 1. Open House is held each fall to give you the opportunity to visit the school, meet the teacher(s), and orient everyone for the start of school.
+We encourage you to come. - 2.
+Parent Conferences are conducted in October.
+This is an opportunity for a valuable exchange of information between home and school. - 3.
+We encourage you to contact the teacher if you have questions or need clarification on any aspect of our program. - 4.
+Information will be posted on the school List Serve.
 It is easy to be a part of this program.
-Start by going to: www.centerville.k12.oh.us on the Internet and click on the Normandy webpage under the "Schools" menu, then follow the directions provided. - 6.
+Start by going to: www.centerville.k12.oh.us on the Internet and click on your child's school webpage under the "Schools" menu, then follow the directions provided. - 5.
 There is a wealth of information that can be found via the Centerville City Schools website.
-Here you will find many resources including calendars, lunch menus, attendance areas, forms for downloading, links to schools, articles about building and district wide events, etc. - 7.
-Activities are held throughout the year at which time parents are welcome. - 8.
+Here you will find many resources including calendars, lunch menus, attendance areas, forms for downloading, links to schools, articles about building and district wide events, etc. - 6.
+Activities are held throughout the year at which time parents are welcome. - 7.
 Be sure to invite your child to share with you the experiences of the day.
 If problems or concerns arise, please contact the teacher first.
-Afterwards, if you do not feel that the problem has been resolved, contact the principal for a conference. - 9.
+Afterwards, if you do not feel that the problem has been resolved, contact the principal for a conference. - 8.
 Each year our PTO prints a student directory with names, addresses, and phone numbers of students.
 This directory is given out to all parents/families that pay membership dues for joining our PTO.
 The directory has been found to be a useful tool for communication between parents.
 In order to include your child's information in the directory, there is a release for you to sign on the back of the Student Information Form included in the first day packet.